 According to the Agency for Health Care Administration, there are 681 licensed nursing homes in the state of Florida.
 Those residential facilities offer nearly 85,000 beds–and cost an average of 100,375 per year for a private room.

 Unfortunately, many vulnerable nursing home residents are subjected to abuse and neglect.
 Reports estimate that as many as 5 million elderly Americans are the victim of abuse each year.
 About 24.3% of nursing home residents report at least one instance of physical abuse while in a nursing home.

 Even more disturbing?
 Evidence shows that victims of nursing home abuse are unlikely to report abuse–and that nursing homes themselves might be part of the coverup.

-We Handle All Types of Nursing Home Abuse Cases in Fort Lauderdale
+We Handle All Types of Nursing Home Abuse Cases in Fort Lauderdale, FL

 Nursing home abuse can take any number of forms.
-At Hollander Law Firm, P.A., our personal injury attorneys handle all types of nursing home abuse cases, including those involving:
+At Hollander Law Firm Accident Injury Lawyers, our personal injury attorneys handle all types of nursing home abuse cases, including those involving: